NORTHSHORE JEWISH CONGREGATION

 Any member desiring access to Board of Trustee Meeting, Annual, or Special Meeting Minutes, please contact the Business Office and these will be made available.

-• Bri Steilberg - Secretary
+• Bri Steilberg - President

 Northshore Jewish Congregation holds a particularly special importance to me as a place to have for my three children to experience the calls of their Jewish faith.
 I personally grew up with my family as active members of the congregation; my dad has served on the board, my mom converted to Judaism with the same NJC community that prepared me to become a B’nai Mitzvah.
 When my mom passed away in 2018, NJC hosted her celebration of life in the same walls that housed our family my entire life.